Racism after race?

 Many people claim that Europe and the United States are now ‘post-racial’ – implying that racists are in the minority and race is no longer important.
 Social anthropologist Peter Wade disagrees.
 He believes global anti-racist movements can learn from Latin America, where anti-racism has long had to overcome the denial and minimisation of racism.

-Professor Peter Wade is Professor of Social Anthropology at The University of Manchester, working in the School of Social Sciences.
-In 2011 Peter worked with the Football Association (FA), giving an expert opinion on allegations of racism made against Uruguayan striker Luis Suárez.
-Suárez had used the Spanish word negro, an ambiguous term in Latin America that can be affectionate or offensive depending on context.
-Cultural context, a cornerstone of social anthropology, means that understanding race and racism in Latin America is far from simple.
+In 2011, he worked with the Football Association, giving an expert opinion on allegations of racism against Uruguayan striker Luis Suárez.
+Suárez used the Spanish word negro, an ambiguous term in Latin America that is affectionate or offensive depending on the context.
+Cultural context means that race and racism in Latin America are far from simple.

 Race mixture in Latin America

-“Latin America has a history of the denial or minimisation of race, saying either that it doesn’t exist or it’s not really a big problem,” says Peter.
+“Latin America has a history of the denial or minimisation of race, saying either that it doesn’t exist or it’s not a big problem,” says Peter.
 “And the reason they say that is because there’s a long history of race mixture in Latin America.
-Europeans, indigenous people and African enslaved people all came together in the 16th century initially and then mixed together over many centuries.
-By the end of the eighteenth century, in many areas of Latin America, the majority of people were what they call mestizos – that is to say mixed-race people who were recognised as being something different; neither white nor black nor indigenous, but somewhere in the middle.”
-This, says Peter, leads to claims that racism can’t be an issue, since segregation would not be possible along the lines of apartheid in South Africa or the ‘Jim Crow’ laws in the Southern United States.
+Europeans, indigenous people and African enslaved people came together in the 16th century and mixed together over the centuries.
+By the end of the 18th century, in many areas of Latin America, the majority of people were what they call mestizos.
+That is to say, mixed-race people who are recognised as being something different.
+Neither white nor black nor indigenous, but somewhere in the middle.”
+This, says Peter, leads to claims that racism can’t be an issue since segregation would not be possible, like apartheid in South Africa or the ‘Jim Crow’ laws in the Southern United States.
 But this does not stop racism occurring:

-“Racism can still operate through that very process of mixture because even when you have mixed people, whiteness is still on top and blackness and indigenousness are still at the bottom.
-The people who are lighter or less African-looking or less indigenous-looking are seen as more beautiful or they’re higher up the social hierarchy.”
+“Racism can still operate through that process because even when you have mixed people, whiteness is still on top and blackness and indigenousness are still at the bottom.
+People who are less African-looking or less indigenous-looking are seen as more beautiful or higher up the social hierarchy.”

 Recognising that racism still happens

 The first lesson for Europe and the USA may be to examine their own minimisation of racism.
-Even while events like the Brexit vote and the election of Trump have put race back in the spotlight, Peter argues that there is a tendency to treat racism as something that has been dealt with by previous generations and, as such, can no longer be seen as one of our biggest problems:
+Events like the Brexit vote and the election of Trump have put race back in the spotlight.
+Yet, Peter argues there is a tendency to treat racism as something that has been dealt with and is no longer one of our biggest problems:

 “After World War II there was a kind of rejection of race at a global level.
-There was a massive repudiation of Nazism, and Nazi racial theories, so all over the world there was a rejection of the idea of race as a biological division of humanity - and of racism as somehow depending on that biological idea.
+There was a massive repudiation of Nazism and Nazi racial theories.
+All over the world, there was a rejection of the idea of race as a biological division of humanity and of racism depending on that idea.
 With the rejection of racist biology, desegregation in the United States and multiculturalism, there’s been a tendency to say race has gone away.
 Now we’re seeing that it never went away.
-It’s not really a big surprise that Trump and Farage are capitalising on racialised fears."
+It’s not a big surprise that Trump and Farage are capitalising on racialised fears."

 “We’ve found some interesting stuff.
-For example, anti-racism is focusing quite strongly on the body; on performance, on the way people look physically and how to change the way people perceive blackness as an appearance.
+For example, anti-racism is focusing on the body, performance, the way people look and how to change how people perceive blackness as an appearance.
 They’re getting out onto the street and making people confront their ideas about race and racial difference and - for whiter people - their own sense of privilege.”

-One of the main challenges for anti-racism in Latin America is a loss of solidarity when people don’t identify themselves as part of a racial group, and therefore don’t identify themselves with others who suffer racism.
+One of the challenges for anti-racism in Latin America is a loss of solidarity when people don’t identify as part of a racial group.
+So don’t identify themselves with others who suffer racism.

 Peter says: “Indigenous people suffer pretty intense racism.
-You couldn’t call it anything but racism; in the sense that it’s abusive, it’s stigmatising, and it’s excluding, on the basis of their identity as indigenous people.
-But indigenous movements are often reluctant to talk about it in terms of racism.
-If you do talk about discrimination against indigenous people as racism, then it brings it into the same realm of action as discrimination against black people or other racialised minorities.
+You couldn’t call it anything but racism.
+It’s abusive, it’s stigmatising, and it’s excluding, on the basis of their identity as indigenous people.
+But indigenous movements are often reluctant to talk about it.
+If you talk about discrimination against indigenous people as racism, then it brings it into the same realm of action as discrimination against black people or other racialised minorities.
 It brings in that history of colonial conquest, and exploitation and so on.
 Indigenous and black people share that history.

 “Anti-racist organisations identify a problem in people not wanting to identify as black.
 Some of those people, in Latin American contexts, can choose not to identify as ‘black’ because they can be called ‘brown’ or another term meaning ‘mixed’.
-That’s identified as a problem of solidarity or political mobilisation, when people you want to recruit to the cause aren’t really identifying with that cause because they think ‘that’s for black people and I’m not black’.
-In that movement there’s quite a lot of consciousness-raising.
+That’s identified as a problem of solidarity or political mobilisation.
+When people you want to recruit to the cause aren’t identifying because they think ‘that’s for black people and I’m not black’.
+In that movement, there’s quite a lot of consciousness-raising.
 You have to teach people that, actually, they are black.
 That’s a difficult area because if they say they’re not black, who are you to tell them they are black?
-It’s true that some of those people, especially if they’re lighter-skinned and they’re not as African-looking, will probably suffer a bit less discrimination.
+It’s true that some people, especially if they’re lighter-skinned and not as African-looking, will likely suffer less discrimination.
 So that’s also a problem, there’s a kind of hierarchy of discriminations.”

 Luis Suárez racism case

-Language used to describe race was central in the investigation of Uruguayan footballer Suárez after claims of racism from another footballer, Patrice Evra.
+The language used was central in the investigation of Uruguayan footballer Suárez after racism claims from footballer Patrice Evra.
 Peter and James Scorer, a colleague in the School of Arts, Languages and Cultures, were approached by the FA to offer context on the language used by Suárez:

 Suárez’ defence was that negro can be used neutrally, or affectionately in Latin America.